EXPLORE THE CITY CENTER TO DISCOVER BELGIUM'S HISTORY AND CULTURE

 Cathedral of Our Lady

-The highest Gothic building in the Low Countries, the Cathedral features seven naves and a 123-meter-high steeple that took 169 years (1352 - 1521) to build.
-The cathedral houses 4 Peter Paul Rubens paintings, including The Elevation of the Cross and The Descent from the Cross.
+The highest Gothic building in the Low Countries, the cathedral features 7 naves and a 123-meter-high steeple that took 169 years (1352 – 1521) to build.
+The cathedral houses 4 paintings by Peter Paul Rubens, including The Elevation of the Cross and The Descent from the Cross.

 MAS (Museum aan de Stroom)

 The newest and largest museum in Antwerp, MAS features a 360° panoramic view of the city.
-Ride the escalators to the ninth floor and take in stunning views of the river, port and city skyline through 6-meter-high glass panels.
-The venue also features multiple pavilions, a rooftop panorama, a museum square, a store, and catering facilities.
+Ride the escalators to the 9th floor and take in stunning views of the river, port and city skyline through 6-meter-high glass panels.
+The venue also features multiple pavilions, a rooftop panorama, a museum square, a store and catering facilities.

 Red Star Line Museum